 Trees help slow climate change by taking carbon dioxide pollution from the air and turning it into sugar (via photosynthesis) to feed themselves.
 Learn why trees are important in the video below!

 No matter where you live on planet Earth, the Earth’s warming climate will affect you.
-That is why this contest is open to any kid, anywhere around the world.
+That is why this initiative is open to any kid or adult, anywhere around the world.

 Partners and Sponsors